-- a regional full-service horse hospital, hosts a facility for intensive care, elective and emergency surgery including colic surgery, long-term hospital care and monitoring, as well as reproductive services. - various equine therapy services including physical and psychological wellness programs - a horse sanctuary in the District provides needed services for the region's abused and neglected horses. - horse facilities, supply stores, horse boarding and services such as training stables, saddle suppliers, and farriers (horse-shoers) also support and make their living in the District.
+- a regional full-service horse hospital, hosts a facility for intensive care, elective and emergency surgery including colic surgery, long-term hospital care and monitoring, as well as reproductive services. - various equine therapy services including physical and psychological wellness programs - a horse shelter a horse sanctuary in the District its at the southern boundary of the District and provides needed services for the region's abused and neglected horses. - horse facilities, supply stores, horse boarding and services such as training stables, saddle suppliers, and farriers (horse-shoers) also support and make their living in the District.

 With all of the equestrian activity in the area, the by-product, manure, is readily available.

 The community takes pride in managing horse properties and by-products responsibly.
-The San

-Marcos District supplies manure for agricultural purposes all around the Santa Fe region.
+The San Marcos District supplies manure for agricultural purposes all around the Santa Fe region.